Keto Skillet Cookie

 -

 • Don’t overbake the cookie.
-It will continue to cook as it cools, especially in a cast iron skillet, so don’t leave it in the oven for longer than 12 minutes.
+It will continue to cook as it cools, especially in a cast iron skillet, so don’t leave it in the oven for more than 12 minutes.
+I found that to be the sweet spot for a gooey cookie.
+At 15 minutes, it starts to firm up too much.

-• Make mini cookies.
-If you own mini cast iron skillets, make mini skillet cookies.
-Just keep an eye on them since they’ll need less time to bake.
+• Make mini skillet cookies.
+If you own mini cast iron skillets (3 or 4-inch ones), make mini skillet cookies.
+Just check on them around the 6-minute mark.

 • Enhance the flavor.
-While optional, I find one teaspoon of vanilla extract adds the perfect amount of vanilla flavor.
+While optional, I find one teaspoon of vanilla extract cuts through the sweetness of the chocolate.

 • Add mix-ins.
-Like chopped-up pecans or 2 tablespoons of drippy nut butter.
+I like chopped-up pecans, and my partner loves 2 tablespoons of drippy nut butter drizzled on top.

 How to store and reheat leftovers

-To store: If you have any leftover cookie, transfer it out of the skillet and place it in a sealable container.
-It will keep for up to 2 weeks.
+To store: If you have any leftover cookies, transfer them from the skillet to a sealable container.
+It will keep for up to one week in the fridge.

 low carb skillet cookie